Enewsletter

 For over 150 years, Marshall Field’s defined Chicago as an international city.
 More than just a department store and major tourist destination, Field’s set the standards for world-class quality in service, fashion, merchandise, food and culture.
 The world recognizes Marshall Field’s–once Chicago’s number three destination–as synonymous with Chicago at its very best.

 In 2006, Macy’s took away our beloved Marshall Field’s and made it one of over 800 Macy’s.
-Macy’s is no Marshall Field’s!
+Macy’s and Bloomingdale's are no match for Marshall Field’s!
 Our group is working hard to restore this icon’s distinctively Chicago quality, service and culture, as well as the name “Marshall Field’s.”
 Simply putting a “Marshall Field’s” sign on a “Macy’s quality” store won’t do.

 Marshall Field’s Can Be Brought Back!

 While Macy’s has disregarded tens of thousands of petition signatures and letters in support of Field’s, it is starting to listen to a sustained reduction in sales at former Field’s stores.
 We urge you to send a message to Macy’s that Marshall Field’s must be brought back.
-The best way to do this is not to shop at Macy’s until Field’s is revived.
+The best way to do this is not to shop at Macy’s, Bloomingdale's, and Bluemercury until Field’s is revived.
 Macy’s must come to understand that former Field’s stores are only of maximum value when they are operated as Marshall Field’s in quality, service & name.
 Every dollar you spend at Macy’s—and Bloomingdale’s—is a vote against bringing back Marshall Field’s.
 Every dollar you spend at Carson’s, Crate & Barrel, Garrett Popcorn, Nordstom’s, Von Maur, Sears, Fannie May or any other store sends a mes- sage to Macy’s that it must bring back Marshall Field’s.
 We want Field’s!
-Please urge your family and friends to help bring Back Field’s—Boycott Macy's.
+Please urge your family and friends to help bring Back Field’s—Boycott Macy's, Bloomingdale's, and Bluemercury.

 OPRAH FANS SNAP UP 1,000 BUTTONS & LEAFLETS IN